DraydenYz/mcgrillz-pos/README.md

 - Quantity selector and “Add” button for each item
 - Cart system with item list and removal option
 - Subtotal, Paid, Total, and Change calculation
-- Responsive layout for desktop and mobile
+- Responsive layout for desktop (Not Optimized) and for mobile, which is more stable.
 - Public deployment via GitHub Pages

 ## Screenshots